You are here

-The Advisory Council for School Nutrition (ACSN) will inform and advise the Colorado Department of Education School Nutrition Unit on development and implementation of Child Nutrition Programs and will serve as a resource for school food authorities (SFAs) within specific regions, based on SFA size and community relationships.
+The Advisory Council for School Nutrition (ACSN) informs and advises the Colorado Department of Education School Nutrition Unit on development and implementation of Child Nutrition Programs and serves as a resource for school food authorities (SFAs) within specific regions.

 The ACSN membership will be comprised of food service directors or supervisors, managers or assistant directors who have been recommended by a SFA food service director.
 Members will serve a minimum two-year term to ensure council consistency and to encourage leadership opportunities for SFA personnel.
 Members may have the option to serve an additional term as needed.